learningequality/kolibri/.github/PULL_REQUEST_TEMPLATE.md

 ### Contributor Checklist

-- [ ] PR has the correct target target branch and milestone
+- [ ] PR has the correct target branch and milestone
 - [ ] PR has 'needs review' or 'work-in-progress' label
 - [ ] Contributor has fully tested the PR manually
 - [ ] Screenshots of any front-end changes are in the PR description